Nipsey Hussle’s Ex Tanisha Foster Loses Custody Of Their 10-Year-Old Daughter To His Sister

 Nipsey Hussle’s ex Tanisha Foster is losing her rights to sole custody of the fallen rapper’s oldest daughter.

-Foster’s lawyer Larry Lewellyn reportedly said that he is working on a visitation schedule for Foster and Emani that will coincide with Hussle’s family and Emani.
+Foster’s lawyer Larry Lewellyn reportedly said that he is working on a visitation schedule for Foster and Emani that will coincide with Hussle’s family.
 Since Hussle’s death, his family has urged the courts to allow Smith to have full custody of the rapper’s daughter.
-Smith reportedly deemed Foster as “unfit” due to her legal issues stemming from 2006.
-Smith also said in a court document that keeping Emani would, “ensure the continued stability for Emani and ensure that she will be able to maintain her current and ongoing relationship,” with her niece.
+Smith reportedly deemed Foster “unfit” due to legal issues stemming from 2006.
+Smith also said in a court document that keeping her would “ensure the continued stability for Emani and ensure that she will be able to maintain her current and ongoing relationship” with her niece.

 “Smh at people saying Nipsey sister trying to take your kid from u!
 She already lost a dad why wouldn’t you want her to have a great relationship with her mom!
 People who mess with a mother and her child irk me,” one fan wrote.

-At the time of his murder, the “Double Up” rapper also left behind a son- Kross, 2.
+At the time of his murder, the “Double Up” rapper also left behind a son – Kross, 2.
 Kross is Hussle’s only biological child with London, who he began dating in 2013.
-People previously shared that the ATL actress remembers her boyfriend as a “family man” and stated that, “his family came first.”
+People previously shared that the ATL actress remembers her boyfriend as a “family man” and stated that “his family came first.”